google/skia-buildbot/perf/README.md

 Make sure the $GOPATH/bin is on your path so that you can easily run the executables after they are generated.

-The tests require both the Datastore and BigTable emulators to be running.
+The tests require both the Datastore, BigTable, and CockroachDB emulators to be running.
 To run the tests:

     make test